swhiteinventor/RBE_502_Controls_Project/README.md

 ```
 roslaunch controls turtlebot.launch
 roslaunch controls vicon.launch ip:=<VICON IP>
-roslaunch controls controller.launch
+roslaunch controls controls.launch
 ```

-### Testing other controllers:
+### Testing other controllers (in simulation or or actual):
-[controller.launch](nodes/controls/controller.launch) supports multiple arguments so please see that file for more information.
+[controller.launch](nodes/controls/controls.launch) supports multiple arguments so please see that file for more information.
 But to test other controllers pre-implemented add one the following to the launch command:
 ```
 ctrl:=DFL
 ctrl:=NLF
+ctrl:=MPC
 ```
 Note: the PID controller will run when none is specified.